jdormit/explore/README.md

 options:
-  -h, --help            show this help message and exit -l LLM, --llm LLM     The LLM backend, one of openai or ollama.
-Default: openai -m MODEL, --model MODEL
+  -h, --help            show this help message and exit -l LLM, --llm LLM     The LLM backend, one of openai, ollama, or azure.
+Default: openai.
+If using Azure, make sure to
+                        set the AZURE_OPENAI_ENDPOINT and OPENAI_API_VERSION environment variables.
+  -m MODEL, --model MODEL
                         The LLM model to use.
-Default: gpt-4o-mini for openai or mistral-nemo:latest for ollama
+Default: gpt-4o-mini for openai, mistral-nemo:latest for ollama, or gpt-4o for azure.
 ```

 ## How it works